xosnrdev/TabKit/README.md

 # TabKit

-TabKit is a TypeScript library for managing tab state in web applications using Redux Toolkit.
-It provides a set of actions, reducers, and utilities that simplify the process of adding, removing, updating, and reordering tabs in your application.
+TabKit is a React library for managing tab state in web applications.
+It provides a set of actions, reducers, and utilities that simplify adding, removing, updating, and reordering tabs.
+TabKit is built on Redux Toolkit and TypeScript.

 ## Features